Dr Nick Caddick

 Yes

-Nick’s research uses narrative as a conceptual device for examining the legacy of war and conflict for veterans and their families, and for society as a whole.
+Nick’s research uses narrative as a conceptual device for studying the legacy of war and conflict, both for individuals and in the realm of global politics.

 [email protected]